Tom Butcher: Life and career

-Butcher made his acting debut in an episode of the ITV soap opera Coronation Street, playing a police constable in a 1988 episode.
+He made his acting debut in an episode of the ITV soap opera Coronation Street, playing a police constable in a 1988 episode.
 Then from 1990 to 1997, Butcher portrayed PC Steve Loxton in The Bill, returning for a one-off in 1999.
 He then went on to play Marc Eliot in the BBC soap opera Doctors from 2001 to 2005.
 Later in 2005, Butcher portrayed the guest role of Tim Gaskill in fellow BBC medical series Casualty.
 He has also guest starred in Holby City, Peak Practice, Heartbeat, Bugs, The Mrs Bradley Mysteries, and Dangerfield.
 In 2010, Butcher portrayed the lead role of Mike in the urban horror thriller Cherry Tree Lane.

 Butcher married his former Doctors co-star Corrinne Wicks in November 2005.
 They got married at Berrow Court in Edgbaston, a location where they had filmed together on Doctors.
 In 2010, she revealed that the pair did not like each other when they first began working together.
 However, after their on-screen characters got together romantically, it meant they worked more closely and began an off-screen relationship.
 Although happily married, the pair did not live together the first seven years of marriage: he lived in London, while she continued to live at her home in Birmingham.
 Wicks explained that initially, she liked her home too much to move.